ndiego/genesis-columns-advanced/readme.txt

 4. A screenshot of the frontend featuring an advanced three column and an advanced two column layout.

 == Changelog ==

+= 2.0.1 =
+* Fixed bug with missing styles for the vertical-spacer shortcode (Thanks DanaE23!)

 = 2.0.0 =
 * Complete plugin overhaul to comply with WP standards